elsa-lab/base-env/docs/installed-pkg.md

 # Installed Packages

-In this section, some preinstalled package on ELSA lab's computational platform is introduced.
+In this section, some preinstalled package on ELSA Lab's computational platform is introduced.

-# CUDA and Corresponding CuDNN Packages
+# CUDA and Corresponding cuDNN Packages

 Currently, some versions of CUDA are supported on ELSA Lab's computational platform.
 The following is a list of supported CUDA versions and their corresponding cuDNN versions.